-Disability Awareness Progress Access Examples of Indicators Notes Towards an Action Plan Social Model of Disability Some awareness that a Medical Model approach is neither appropriate nor helpful.
+Progress Example Indicators Notes for Action Plan Social Model of Disability Some awareness that a Medical Model approach is neither appropriate nor helpful.
 Anti-Ableist Leadership Impairment-specific training no longer delivered Access starts to appear on main meeting agendas Strategic planning has a section on access.
 Workforce Wellbeing Staff are asked about what they need to do their job.
 Access to Work may start to be used.
 Equality as Necessary to Quality Access performances start to be programmed.
 Transparency & Accountability Information on website about access performances.
 Access information on website is easy to locate.
 Continuous Improvement Feedback is gathered and there may be action in response.
+RAMPS Note that there can be resistance at any of these stages; being clear about the journey the organisation is on, and why, can be useful in bringing stakeholders along on that journey.